-One month's rental of a power wheelchair is covered if a patient-owned wheelchair is being repaired.
-Payment is based on the type of replacement device that is provided but will not exceed the rental allowance for the power mobility device that is being repaired.
+One month's rental of a power wheelchair is covered if a patient-owned wheelchair is under repair.
+Payment is based on the type of replacement device provided but will not exceed the rental allowance for the power mobility device under repair.